plexus/conf-talks/2018-clojure-repl/index.md

 * A place where you put the thing you're working on
 * Provides access to tools
-* Let's you work comfortably
+* Lets you work comfortably

 ![workbench (from Wikimedia)](img/workbench_tools.jpg){:width="100%" style="max-width: 100%; opacity: 0.3" .cover}